Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/exercises.md

 **Exercise:** Consider the function *g*(*x*<sub>1</sub>, *x*<sub>2</sub>) for binary input variables *x*<sub>1</sub> and *x*<sub>2</sub> that outputs 1 when *x*<sub>1</sub> ≠ *x*<sub>2</sub> and 0 when *x*<sub>1</sub> = *x*<sub>2</sub>.
 (The function *g* is known as an “`XOR` gate”).
 It can be shown that no single perceptron represents *g*; find a neural network of perceptrons that represents *g*.
 {: .notice--success}

 ## A little fun with lost cities

 **Exercise:** Consider the three points *x* = (−8, 1), *y* = (7, 6), and *z* = (10, −2).
 Say that the distances from these points to some point *w* with unknown location are as follows: *d*(*x*,*w*) = 13; *d*(*y*,*w*) = 3; *d*(*z*,*w*) = 10.
 Where is *w*?
 {: .notice--success}

 ## More on the curse of dimensionality

+Intuitively, we would like to have a large number of features in our data (i.e., a large dimension of *n* in each data point's feature vector).
+Yet consider the figure below, which plots the petal width and length of only two iris flowers.
+It would be a horrible idea to extrapolate anything from the line connecting these two points, as it indicates that these two variables are inversely coordinated, which is the *opposite* of the true correlation that we found in the [main text]().

 ## Irises and feature selection